-- All teachers teaching the same course follow same relearning opportunities protocol: - Students complete any original/additional practice and reassess on the LTs/Standards they have not mastered - Highest score is kept - Type of relearning opportunity may be variable, but only one reassessment created. - Students will reassess on LT/Standard that was not considered proficient. - Students who have mastered the LT/Standard but would like to remediate and reassess could opt to complete those tasks for a higher summative score
+- All teachers teaching the same course follow same relearning opportunities protocol.
+These protocols will be communicated to all students: - Students complete any original/additional practice and reassess on the LTs/Standards they have not mastered - Highest score is kept - Type of relearning opportunity may be variable, but only one reassessment created. - Students will reassess on LT/Standard that was not considered proficient. - Students who have mastered the LT/Standard but would like to remediate and reassess could opt to complete those tasks for a higher summative score

 - The first attempt is important.
-Failure to prepare adequately ("blowing it off" because you get a redo) is a violation of the learning contract, and you may be denied the opportunity for a redo - Complete the required and necessary relearning steps in order to reassess.
+Failure to prepare adequately ("blowing it off" because you get a redo, a pattern of tardies, not completing formative assessments etc.) is a violation of the learning contract, and you may be denied the opportunity for a redo - Must complete the relearning opportunity within the teacher's provided timeline - Complete the required and necessary relearning steps in order to reassess.
 This may mean additional time with the teacher before or after school, additional practice work, or other interventions - Communicate as soon as possible after the assessment that you would like to reassess parts or all of the summative assessment - The student is the advocate for the remediation